 Breastfeeding and the Coronavirus

 As far as we know right now, women who are breastfeeding don’t have any added risk from the coronavirus compared to other healthy adults.
 However, there are changes in the bodies of pregnant people that can increase the chances of some respiratory infections.
-Pregnant women should wash their hands regularly, avoid touching their faces, and avoid those who have been exposed to the virus or are experiencing its symptoms.
+Pregnant women should wash their hands regularly and avoid touching their faces.
+Additionally, they should avoid those who have been exposed to the virus or are experiencing its symptoms.
 This can include coughing, fever, and feeling tired.
-During the pregnancy, spreading the coronavirus to your baby is unlikely, but they can become susceptible to it after birth.
+During the pregnancy, spreading the coronavirus to your baby is unlikely.
+But they can become susceptible to it after birth.
 If you do start to feel the symptoms of COVID-19, you should contact your physician via phone as soon as possible.
-The World Health Organization (WHO) recommends that pregnant women with COVID-19 symptoms should be prioritized for testing, but protocols will vary depending on where you live.
+The World Health Organization (WHO) recommends that pregnant women with COVID-19 symptoms should be prioritized for testing.
+But protocols will vary depending on where you live.

 If you may have the coronavirus disease, it’s crucial that you wear a mask and wash your hands before touching the baby or any part of the breast pump or the bottles.
 Also, make sure that you wash your hands before expressing milk and thoroughly clean the pump and bottles afterward.
 If you pump at a table, disinfect that surface before pumping too.
-Don’t put cleaned pump parts into a sink — they should be left to dry properly on a clean paper towel and then stored in a clean, protected area.
-Breastfeeding and the coronavirus issue can work together.
+Don’t put cleaned pump parts into a sink.
+They should be left to dry properly on a clean paper towel and then stored in a clean, protected area.
+Moreover, breastfeeding and the coronavirus is an issue we can work together to beat.